Who Needs an Outsourced Controller?

 How Should I Pay Myself as a Small Business Owner?

-This will depend on how the entity structure of your business is taxed.
+This will depend on how the entity structure of how your business is taxed.
 For example, if you are taxed as a Sole Proprietor or Partnership, you will simply transfer funds from the business account to your personal account when you want to pay yourself.
 These are called "draws".
-However, if your entity is taxed as a Corporation, and you materially participate in your business, you give yourself a "reasonable compensation" that is then ran through payroll.
+However, if your entity is taxed as a Corporation, and you materially participate in your business, you give yourself a "reasonable compensation" which is ran through payroll.
 However, if your entity is taxed as a S-Corporation, you may be able to take money out of the business (distributions) tax-free.

 I Don't Understand.
 My Financials Say I Made A Profit But I Don't Have That Cash In The Bank.
 What Happened?